 Peer group and benchmarkbeating returns with lower volatility - click here to see the QuotedData website for up-todate figures.
 Looking at Figure 15, it can be seen that SIGT's recent performance has been somewhat muted.
-While this is consistent with the manager's view and strategy (we are increasingly late cycle and the manager is shifting away from equities as they peak), this has eaten modestly into SIGT's long-term performance record (further discussion is provided in the performance attribution section below).
-SIGT's NAV and share-price returns are generally behind those of its peer group, the indices and blended benchmark for the periods up to one year.
+While this is consistent with the manager's view and strategy (to shift away from equities as we approach the peak of the economic cycle), this has eaten modestly into SIGT's long-term performance record (further discussion is provided in the performance attribution section below).
+SIGT's NAV and share-price returns are generally behind those of its peer group, the indices and blended benchmark (SIGT's benchmark became CPI + 6% with effect from 7 July 2017, having previously been Libor + 3% with effect from 18 January 2012) for the periods up to one year.

-It remains our view that, for a strategy such as SIGT's, it is the longer-term horizons over which performance is best assessed.
+Given their long-term approach, SIGT's managers say that its performance is best assessed over longer-term horizons.
 In fact, the manager considers poor short-term performance to be inevitable from time to time and it should be regarded simply as the cost of good long term performance.